 The moderate climate, hospitality of the community, and beauty of the adjacent recreational areas draw visitors and newcomers from around the world.
-The main campus is located approximately six miles east on Highway 90 from downtown Lake City, Florida, by the airport with sites in Baker (Olustee), Dixie and Gilchrist counties.
+The main campus is located approximately six miles east of downtown Lake City, Florida on Highway 90, with additional sites in Baker (Olustee), Dixie and Gilchrist counties.